wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'became unable to breath outside of water', 'became manipulated by an Oni',
     'can polymorph into jelly',
-    'started to discociate from their shadows',
+    'started to dissociate from their shadows',
     'stopped dreaming',
     'vanished to the astral world',
     'became mute and beautiful',